-While in North Korea, we had the opportunity to try a lot of different dishes.
-Without a doubt, the most unique meal I had was that of North Korean Gasoline Clams.
+While in North Korea, we had the opportunity to try a lot of different dishes such as the famous Pyongyang Cold Noodles.
+However, the most unique meal I had was that of North Korean Gasoline Clams.

 What are they?

 So, you might be wondering what exactly are Gasoline clams?
-Are they some type of clam they get in North Korea?
-Actually, the clams are regular clams just like everywhere else.
+Are they some type of clam unique to North Korea?
+Actually, the clams are regular clams that you could find anywhere.
 The Gasoline in the name describes how the clams are cooked.
 They are doused in gasoline and set alight.
 This might not sound the safest way of cooking them, but the end result is delicious!